aeczuniga/aeczuniga.github.io/index.md

 ##### _MyLinkedIn [www.linkedin.com/in/aeczuniga]_ #####

 ```
-Please note, I am not an active user
+Please note, I am not an active user on LinkedIn.
+You will find me more likely at COSTCO buying fruits and veggies than online.
+If you really want to get in communication with me, email me.
 ```